WvR-Spatial/seismicPython/README.md

 Seismic Risk Monitor

 🌍A real-time geospatial analysis tool that monitors global seismic activity and identifies potential risks to populated areas.

-🔗 Live DemoView the Interactive Risk Map(Note: Replace USERNAME and REPO_NAME in the link above with your GitHub details)📖
+🔗 Live DemoView the Interactive Risk Map: https://wvr-spatial.github.io/seismicPython/risk_analysis_output/seismic_risk_map.html

-Overview
+📖 Overview
 This tool fetches live data from the USGS Earthquake Feed and Natural Earth Populated Places, performing a spatial join to identify major cities within a 50km radius of significant earthquakes (> Magnitude 4.0).
 It generates an interactive Dashboard featuring:
 Dark-Mode Map: Styled with high-contrast heatmaps for global visibility.